afawcett/apex-umlcanvas/README.md

 Apex UML (Native version)
 -------------------------

-Since Dreamforce 2013, i was contact by [John M. Daniel](https://twitter.com/JohnDTheMaven), who asked if it was possible to create a version of the tool without using a Heroku applicaiton, by consuming the Tooling API from Apex directly.
+Since Dreamforce 2013, I was contacted by [John M. Daniel](https://twitter.com/JohnDTheMaven), who asked if it was possible to create a version of the tool without using a Heroku applicaiton, by consuming the Tooling API from Apex directly.
 About the same time [James Loghry](https://twitter.com/dancinllama) and I had also started working on a native [Apex wrapper for the Tooling API](https://github.com/afawcett/apex-toolingapi).
 And so from this point forward the Apex UML tool is completly native, no Heroku instance is required!

 Further information and blog posts...